KNCal/task-distribution-service/README.md

-## An Example of a Task Distrubtion Service
+## An Example of a Task Distribution Service

 This is an example of a work distribution service.
 It receives a task with the skill(s) required by it, an agent can be assigned to it based on the following conditions: